2025 Los Angeles FC season

-The 2025 Los Angeles FC season is the club's eighth season in Major League Soccer, the top tier of the American soccer pyramid.
-LAFC plays its home matches at BMO Stadium in the Exposition Park neighborhood of Los Angeles, California.
-It will be the final season under head coach Steve Cherundolo, who will step down at the end of the season.
+The 2025 Los Angeles FC season was the club's eighth season in Major League Soccer, the top tier of the American soccer pyramid.
+LAFC played its home matches at BMO Stadium in the Exposition Park neighborhood of Los Angeles, California.
+It was the final season under head coach Steve Cherundolo, who stepped down at the end of the season.

 Background

 Since joining MLS in 2018, LAFC has won the 2022 MLS Cup and twice won the Supporters' Shield in 2019 and 2022.
 LAFC was also a finalist for the 2023 MLS Cup and twice a runner-up for the final of the CONCACAF Champions League in 2020 and 2023.
 LAFC finished the 2024 regular season at the top of the Western Conference and advanced to the 2024 MLS Cup Playoffs; their playoff run ended when they lost to the Seattle Sounders in the conference semifinals.
 LAFC also won their first U.S. Open Cup and were finalists in the 2024 Leagues Cup which allowed them to qualify for the 2025 CONCACAF Champions Cup.
 LAFC finished 2024 with a record of 31 wins, 11 losses, and 8 draws.